lucatume/wp-browser/README.md

 ```

 ### WPBootstrapper
-The module adds some *sugar* methods, beside allowing for the call of any WordPress defined function or class method, to speed up teh writing of test methods:
+The module adds some *sugar* methods, beside allowing for the call of any WordPress defined function or class method, to speed up the writing of test methods:

 * `setPermalinkStructureAndFlush($permalinkStructure = '/%postname%/', $hardFlush = true)` - sets the permalink structure to the specified value and flushes the rewrite rules.
 * `loadWpComponent($component)` - includes the file(s) required to access some functions and classes WordPress would not load by default in a bootstrap; currently supported